aws-samples/aws-iot-device-management-workshop/AWS_IoT_Device_Management_Workshop.md

 ![AWS_IoT_Core.png](img/AWS_IoT_Core.png)

 <a id="Top"></a>
+## Updated version
+Please note: This is an older version of the AWS IoT Device Management workshop.

+You can find an updated version at [https://iot-device-management.workshop.aws/en/](https://iot-device-management.workshop.aws/en/).

 ## AWS IoT Device Management Workshop
 This workshop will guide you through the features of [AWS IoT Device Management](https://aws.amazon.com/iot-device-management/).